Welcome to Educational Pathways

-The work involved in moving to all-Academy model has been in the works for the past couple of years, and it includes the adoption of Naviance, a web-based college and career readiness platform for use in middle school and high school; a partnership with the Alignment Collaborative for Education; the addition of guidance counselors this year to the District’s eight middle schools; and Explore, the District’s annual curriculum and career expo, which was recently hosted at the Sears Centre.
+The work involved in moving to all-Academy model has been underway for the past couple of years, and it includes the adoption of Naviance, a web-based college and career readiness platform for use in middle school and high school; a partnership with the Alignment Collaborative for Education; the addition of guidance counselors to the District’s eight middle schools; and Explore, the District’s annual curriculum and career expo, which was recently hosted at the Sears Centre.